A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Background

 \subsection{Scope of the survey}

+At first, this survey aims to systematically cover research that explicitly addresses the entire process of automatic credibility assessment (i.e., both steps of credibility signals detection as well as their aggregation into a single credibility label/score).
+However, restricting our review solely to such works would overlook a substantial body of research focused on the detection of individual categories of credibility signals.
+Although these studies may not explicitly frame their contributions within the context of credibility assessment, i.e., they often do not adopt the relevant credibility-related terminology or perform aggregation of multiple signals, they provide valuable insights and methods that are highly relevant to the broader credibility assessment framework.

-Following the existing surveys and recent development in the relevant research field, we define the scope of this survey as follows:
+More specifically, we define the scope of this survey as follows:

-\begin{enumerate} \item Out of \textit{approaches to study credibility}, this survey specifically tackles \textit{automation of credibility assessment}. \item Regarding the \textit{levels of credibility assessment}, the research works falling into the scope of this survey typically address the credibility assessment at the post level, but indirectly also at user/source, topic/event, media and hybrid levels. \item Out of various \textit{taxonomies of credibility signals}, the survey covers content- as well as context-based signals that relate to text (while relation to other modalities is briefly documented in Section~\ref{section:additional-signals-non-nlp}).
-We specifically focus on a selection of such credibility signals that: (i) have attracted a considerable amount of interest in the NLP community, and (ii) have been recognized by the human-based studies as important and impactful on social media users and human experts (e.g., media professionals).
-Firstly, the survey covers papers that address automatic credibility assessment with multiple categories of credibility signals at once.
-Subsequently, it provides an in-depth analysis for three individual categories of credibility signals: \begin{enumerate} \item Factuality, subjectivity and bias; \item Persuasion techniques and logical fallacies; \item Claims and veracity. \end{enumerate} For survey completeness, we provide a brief analysis for six additional categories of credibility signals, which are either covered by recent surveys (e.g., machine-generate text, offensive language) or have been addressed by a limited number of works yet: \begin{enumerate} \item Machine-generated text; \item Text quality; \item References and citations; \item Clickbaits and title representativeness; \item Originality and content reuse; \item Offensive language. \end{enumerate} \end{enumerate}
+\begin{enumerate} \item Out of \textit{methods to credibility assessment}, this survey specifically tackles \textit{automation-based approaches}. \item Regarding the \textit{levels of credibility assessment}, the research works falling into the scope of this survey typically address the credibility assessment at the \textit{content level}, but indirectly also at user/source, topic/event, media and hybrid levels. \item Out of various \textit{taxonomies of credibility signals}, the survey covers both \textit{content- as well as context-based signals}, predicting \textit{high as well as low credibility} that are text-based (while relation to other modalities is briefly documented in Section~\ref{section:additional-signals-non-nlp}). \item Regarding the categorization of credibility signals, the survey systematically covers all 9 categories of textual credibility signals from the unified categorization of textual credibility signals (as shown in Figure \ref{fig:credibility_signals_taxonomy}). \end{enumerate}

+Out of 9 categories of textual credibility signals, we put a specific focus and provide an in-depth analysis for three of them, namely: \begin{enumerate} \item Factuality, subjectivity and bias; \item Persuasion techniques and logical fallacies; \item Check-worthy and fact-checked claims. \end{enumerate}